Introduction to classes

 }

-The class keyword is preceded by the access level.
+An optional access modifier precedes the class keyword.
 Because public is used in this case, anyone can create instances of this class.
 The name of the class follows the class keyword.
 The name of the class must be a valid C# identifier name.
 The remainder of the definition is the class body, where the behavior and data are defined.
 Fields, properties, methods, and events on a class are collectively referred to as class members.

 Creating objects

-Although they are sometimes used interchangeably, a class and an object are different things.
-A class defines a type of object, but it is not an object itself.
+Although they're sometimes used interchangeably, a class and an object are different things.
+A class defines a type of object, but it isn't an object itself.
 An object is a concrete entity based on a class, and is sometimes referred to as an instance of a class.

-Objects can be created by using the new keyword followed by the name of the class that the object will be based on, like this:
+Objects can be created by using the new keyword followed by the name of the class, like this:

 Customer object1 = new Customer();